pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 :::caution JWT validation conditions

 If you configure Pomerium for JWT authentication, the upstream service should only accept an incoming request if it satisfies all [**JWT validation**](#jwt-validation) conditions.

+By validating the JWT, the upstream can assert:
+- the request was originated from Pomerium
+- the user was authenticated
+- the request was authorized in accordance with the route's authorization policy.

 :::